- SUSTAINABLE INFRASTRUCTURE

 GIZ local staff

-In order to maximise the impact of projects and programmes in Uzbekistan, GIZ works closely with other German institutions, bilateral and multilateral organisations and the private sector.
+To achieve its objectives in Uzbekistan, GIZ works closely with other German institutions, transnational organisations and the private sector.